itsmeshafat/frontend-file-explorer/README.md

 A: Defaults mirror `allowed_file_types` option (configured during activation).
 Update this option to allow or ban specific extensions.

 **Q: How do I translate the UI?**
-A: Use tools like Loco Translate or Poedit targeting the `file-explorer` text domain; drop `.mo` files under `languages/`.
+A: Use tools like Loco Translate or Poedit targeting the `frontend-file-explorer-plugin` text domain; drop `.mo` files under `languages/`.

 ## Roadmap